sparticvs/buildgps/README.md

 WebSocket Service that will talk to Jenkins and GitLab JSON APIs (because of Cross-Origin Resource Sharing) and feed information to the Second part of the project.
-The second is an extremely light HTML/Javascript Package that gets information back from the server and using Bootstrap, it displays the build status for each project that reports on WebSockets.
+The second is an extremely light HTML/Javascript Package that gets information back from the server and using Twitter Bootstrap and Angular.JS, it displays the build status for each project that reports on WebSockets.

 Why make BuildGPS?
 ------------------